-American Genius Highway unveils new Quilt Trail Passport Theme for 2017
+American Genius Highway unveils new Quilt Trail Passport Theme for 2019

-In its third year and featuring quilt shops from across northern part of the state, the Missouri Highway 36 Quilt Trail is the ultimate quilting experience.
+In its fifth year and featuring quilt shops from across northern part of the state, the Missouri Highway 36 Quilt Trail is the ultimate quilting experience.
 The Trail was initiated to combine an appreciation for the area’s agricultural heritage, artistic talent, and regional history.

 While traveling the Trail, visitors are encouraged to enjoy attractions, local shops, and restaurants.
 Husbands “along for the ride” will find particular interest in the “Genius” sites along the way that have made north Missouri famous.